lkoskela/maven-build-utils/README.md

   to the whole build's execution.
 * The listed percentage for a _goal_ represents that goal's contribution to the phase's execution.

-# OOPS!

-Oh yeah, in order for that stuff in your POM to actually work, Maven needs to find the artifact somewhere.
-At this time the extension isn't published to the public Maven repositories so you'll have to install it locally by:

-1. `git clone git@github.com:lkoskela/maven-build-utils.git`
-2. `cd maven-build-utils ; mvn install`

-Once you have installed maven-build-utils to your local repository (`$HOME/.m2`) that thing in your POM should start working.

 Good luck!